 A Sermon on Romans 11:7-10Read more

 Why are there imprecatory Psalms in the Bible?
-This is the question that Dr. Martyn Lloyd-Jones takes up in this sermon on Romans 11:7–10.
-He says that Scripture never teaches that God creates evil or sin, but He does create the consequences of the sinful actions of humans.
-Therefore, when Scripture speaks of God visiting judgement upon the evil, we should not think that this is God doing something evil, but it is Him punishing the wicked for their evil deeds.
+This is the question that Dr. Martyn Lloyd-Jones takes up in this sermon on Romans 11:7–10 titled “Psalms.”
+He says that Scripture never teaches that God creates evil or sin but He does create the consequences of the sinful actions of humans.
+When Scripture speaks of God visiting judgement upon evil, one should not think that this is God doing something evil but He is punishing the wicked for their evil deeds.
 The same thing is true in the case of David when he prays for God to judge the wicked.
 This is not David being vindictive, but rather it is him asking that God act in accordance with His character to protect the righteous and punish the wicked.
 For God is holy and just; He cannot even look upon evil doers.
 This is seen in the highest form when Jesus died upon the cross at Calvary.
-There, God’s justice is fully manifested in His judgement upon sin in Christ.
-Also, His mercy is displayed in saving sinners.
-This is the great truth that God is both the just and the justifier!
+There, God’s justice was fully manifested in His judgement upon sin in Christ but His mercy also was displayed in saving sinners.
+This is the great truth that God is both the just and the justifier.
 There is truly no unrighteousness with God.

 About Dr. Martyn Lloyd-Jones